DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | sushi        |

 8. What is the total items and amount spent for each member before they became a member?

+To find the total items and amount spent for each member before they became a member, we need to filter the sales before the join date and sum the prices of the items.
 ```sql
 SELECT
 	sales.customer_id,